GorgonzolaRex/wizardry-daphne-guide/docs/events/otherworld-adventurers/otherworld-adventurers-guide.md

         - Complete the True endings for both A1 and A2.
 It should not take that much time if you are in A3 or A4.
         - This is the only requirement that functions as a Yes/No flag.
+        - The A1 True ending requires everyone to be alive and Alabno's sub-quest chain to be completed.
+        - The A2 True ending requires a series of sub-quests to unlock the second GWO boss battle (not Melgina).
         - For A2 we recommend you do it with a new faction since the last Mermaid statue is located on F6.

     === "MC's Grade"